Everything you need to know about buying your first home.

 "Richard and his team made it easy for us to purchase our first home, as we were new to the whole process.
 He was always available and willing to help us along the journey answering any questions we had.
 Would recommend to anyone looking to purchase their first home".

-What is LMI and do i need it?
+What is Lender Mortgage Insurance (LMI) and do i need it?

 LMI is an insurance for the lender in case you default against your loan.
 The insurance actually doesn't cover yourself if you default so be careful not to confuse this with mortgage insurance.
 LMI usually applies when you need to borrow more than 80% of the value of the property.
 The higher the percentage you borrow, the higher the insurance amount will be.
 While LMI can scare some people off buying a property as they want to avoid paying this fee, there are situations where it can be worthwhile.